Shares in Norwegian Air drop after finance chief resigns

 By Ole Petter Skonnord

-OSLO, July 6 The chief financial officer of Norwegian Air, the budget carrier that is rapidly expanding its transcontinental routes, resigned on Thursday, sending the company's share lower.
+OSLO, July 6 (Reuters) - The chief financial officer of Norwegian Air, the budget carrier that is rapidly expanding its transcontinental routes, resigned on Thursday, sending the company's share lower.

 Shares in Europe's third-largest budget carrier by passenger numbers after Ryanair and easyJet, were down 7.96 percent at 1045 GMT.
 It was the worst performing stock on the Oslo bourse.